Prekese Benefits, Facts And Information For Kids

 What Is A Prekese?

-Prekese is a type of plant that is native to West Africa, also known as Tetrapleura Tetraptera, it is commonly used in traditional medicine and as a spice in cooking.
+Prekese is a type of plant known scientifically as Tetrapleura Tetraptera, is commonly used in traditional medicine and as a spice in cooking.
+The fruit is used in traditional medicine to treat a variety of ailments, including diabetes and hypertension.
 The plant’s leaves, fruit, and seeds are used to make various remedies and dishes, and are believed to have medicinal properties.
-Some of the health benefits that have been attributed to Prekese include treating hypertension, diabetes, and certain types of cancer.

-Prekese is also known as African Medlar or Tetrapleura tetraptera.
+Prekese is also known as African Tejpat, African Medlar, Afromomum melegueta and Tetrapleura tetraptera.
 Nigerians call it as Oshosho and Ubukirihu.
 In some countries it is also called “Apapa”, “Etima”, “Ighirehimi” or “Etinkon” .

 Nutritional Facts of Prekese